qmeeus/balanced-view/README.md

  - Decoupling services with Kubernetes and docker-compose
    - CI/CD (Continuous integration / continuous deployment)
    - Structure (see schema):
-     - User Interface (receive input and display response)
+     - ~~User Interface (receive input and display response)~~ (needs to send requests to BalancedView service still)
-     - REST API for BalancedView service (json with input and language -> curated selection of articles)
+     - ~~REST API for BalancedView service (json with input and language -> curated selection of articles)~~ (Not as a REST API yet but organised as a service -- needs own container and listening for input)
+       - create DB and at each call, store input/output status/articles
-     - Translate API (provided by IBM)
+     - ~~Translate API (provided by IBM)~~
      - Journalist Interface (adapted to the specific needs of news reporters)
    - Questions:
      - Hosting? (a.t.m.
 Heroku with the advantages and disadvantages, possible @KUL?
 AWS?)